Essential Information

 Times of day

-The school doors open at 8:30am.
+The school doors open at 8:25am and closes at 2:55pm.

 Pupils can enter directly into their classrooms and will be greeted by their class teacher.